Key Takeaways

 Expert tips most guides skip

 Daypart around your buyer.
-Wellness purchases often spike evenings and early mornings.
-If your data shows it, weight bids toward those windows rather than running flat.
+Wellness purchases often spike evenings and early mornings, so if your data shows it, weight bids toward those windows rather than running flat.

-Build a small negative-keyword library you reuse across launches.
-Most supplement brands waste the same clicks on the same irrelevant terms, every single time.
+Build a small negative-keyword library you reuse across launches, since most supplement brands waste the same clicks on the same irrelevant terms every time.

-Finally, review weekly, restructure monthly.
-Daily tinkering starves campaigns of the data they need to stabilize.
-Set a cadence and hold it.
+Finally, review weekly and restructure monthly, because daily tinkering starves campaigns of the data they need to stabilize.

 Putting it to work